-Business income is subject to a flat corporate income tax of 24% in 2023.
-The corporate tax rate will be further reduced to 23% from 2024.
+Business income is subject to a flat corporate income tax of 23%.

 Rental income is taxed as part of the taxpayer's annual income.

 Rental income received by individuals is subject to individual income tax.

 Basis to tax

 Generally, expenses can be deducted from rental income.
 Special rules may apply to depreciation of fixed assets and to renovation and maintenance costs.
 The taxable result is taxed together with all taxable income at the individual tax rate.